Funginite: Properties

-Funginite's chemical composition consists primarily of carbon and hydrogen, and when compared to other macerals in the same group of inertinites, its theoretical carbon to oxygen ratio was discovered to be low in comparison.
+Funginite's chemical composition consists primarily of carbon and hydrogen, and, compared to other macerals in the same group of inertinites, its theoretical carbon-to-oxygen ratio was found to be low.
 The maceral was also found to have a low molecular reaction characteristic based on the Arrhenius equation due to its 'A' factor value, also known as its pre-exponential factor, making funginite nonreactive in comparison to other macerals subjected to the same amount of activation energy or kinetic energy in a system.

 In terms of its official classification and designation, funginite is a part of the teloinertinite subgroup, which is part of the inertinite group of macerals.

 Funginite also contains higher amounts of carbon and lower amounts of hydrogen than its maceral counterparts, due to the nature of inertinites, as they generally "contain higher proportions of elemental-carbon and lower proportions of elemental-hydrogen compared to vitrinites and liptinites".